 Face shield visors are constructed from several types of materials.
-These materials include polycarbonate, propionate, acetate, and PETG (polyethylene terephthalate glycol).
+These materials include polycarbonate, propionate, acetate, polyethylene terephthalate glycol (PETG) and steel or nylon mesh.
 It is important to select the proper visor for the work environment.

-Polycarbonate - Polycarbonate material provides the best impact resistance and heat resistance of all visor materials.
-Specialty polycarbonate visors are also used for arc flash protection and high heat and radiation protection.
+Polycarbonate – Polycarbonate material provides the best impact and heat resistance of all visor materials.
 Polycarbonate also provides chemical splash protection and holds up well in extremely cold temperatures.
 Polycarbonate is generally more expensive than other visor materials.

-Acetate - Acetate provides the best clarity of all the visor materials and tends to be more scratch resistant.
-It also offers chemical splash and may be rated impact protection.
+Acetate – Acetate provides the best clarity of all the visor materials and tends to be more scratch resistant.
+It also offers chemical splash protection and may be rated for impact protection.

 Propionate – Propionate material provides better impact protection than acetate while also offering chemical splash protection.
 Propionate material tends to be a lower price point than both acetate and polycarbonate.

-PETG - PETG offers chemical splash protection and may provide impact protection.
+PETG – Polyethylene terephthalate glycol (PETG) offers chemical splash protection and may provide impact protection.
 PETG tends to be the most economical option for face shield choices.

-Some face shield visors come in steel or nylon mesh material.
-Mesh visors provide good airflow for worker comfort and are typically used in the logging and landscaping industry to protect the face from flying debris when cutting wood or shrubbery.
+Steel or Nylon Mesh – Mesh visors provide good airflow for worker comfort and are typically used in the logging and landscaping industry to help protect the face from flying debris when cutting wood or shrubbery.

-Welding - Shaded welding face shields provide protection from UV and Infra-red radiation generated when working with molten metal.
-The shades usually range from Shade 2 – 14 with Shade 14 being the darkest shade.
-Refer to Quick Tips #109: Welding Safety for more information and proper selection of welding face shields.
+Welding – Shaded welding face shields provide protection from UV and IR radiation generated when working with molten metal.
+The shades usually range from Shade 2–14, with Shade 14 being the darkest shade.
+Refer to Quick Tips #109: Welding Safety for more information on selecting the proper welding face shields.

 When selecting a face shield or any other PPE, OSHA suggests conducting a worksite hazard assessment.
-OSHA provides guidelines in 29 CFR 1910 Subpart I Appendix B on how to evaluate worksite hazards and select the proper PPE.
-After selecting the proper PPE, employers should provide training to workers on the correct use and maintenance of their PPE.
-Proper hazard assessment, PPE selection and training can significantly reduce worker injuries and ensure a safe work environment.
+OSHA provides guidelines in 29 CFR 1910 Subpart I Appendix B on how to evaluate worksite hazards and how to select the proper PPE.
+After selecting the proper PPE, employers must provide training to workers on the correct use and maintenance of their PPE.
+Proper hazard assessment, PPE selection and training can significantly reduce worker injuries and help to ensure a safe work environment.